 Students must complete a total of eleven (11) units of competency.
 These consist of five (5) core units and six (6) elective units.
 Of these at least three (3) elective units must be selected from Group A on the list within the packaging rules on TGA.
 The remaining three (3) elective units may be selected from the list on TGA, elsewhere in the SIT Training Package, or any other current training package or accredited course.
 Core units of competency cannot be substituted.

 The Certificate II in Tourism completed in this course results in the achievement of four (4) course units (two Year 11 units and two Year 12 units).
-Completion of 110 hours of work placement (equivalent of two (2) ADWPL endorsed program unit equivalents) is compulsory to meet course requirements, and must be from industry related placement/employment relevant to the job outcome at this level.
+Completion of 110 hours of work placement (equivalent of two (2) ADWPL endorsed program unit equivalents) is compulsory to meet course requirements, and must be from industry-related placement/employment relevant to the job outcome at this level.

 Glossary